Published Feb 10, 2026 4 Min Read

 Katha to Square Feet conversion formula

-It is important to note that the value of 1 Katha varies by state: what applies in Bihar may not hold in Assam or West Bengal.
-Therefore, while the formula remains the same, the regional multiplier must be used to ensure accuracy.
+It is important to note that the value of 1 Katha varies by state.
+For example, the measurement used in Bihar may differ from that in Assam or West Bengal.
+While the formula remains the same, the regional value must be applied correctly to ensure accuracy.

 Step-by-step example of Katha to Square Feet conversion

 Suppose you have 5 Kathas of land in Bihar.
-To convert it to square feet:
+To convert this into square feet:

-• The total area is therefore 6,805 square feet.
+• The total land area is therefore 6,805 square feet.

-This step-by-step approach ensures clarity, making it easier for property buyers, sellers, and investors to calculate land size accurately.
-For convenience, an online area conversion calculator can automate this process.
+This step-by-step method makes land measurement calculations clearer for property buyers, sellers, and investors.
+For quicker results, an online area conversion calculator can also be used to automate the process.

 Katha vs Square Feet – Key differences